 Apply for hedging for your land, school or community, or buy a hedge pack from our shop.

-Our MOREhedges scheme includes saplings, advice and funding for new hedging projects more than 100 metres long,
+Our MOREhedges scheme includes saplings, advice and funding for new hedging projects of 100 metres or more.

 Free trees for schools and communities

 We want to make sure everyone in the UK has the chance to plant a tree.
 So we’re giving away hundreds of thousands of trees to schools and communities.